nishantlnmiit/ads-screenings-frontend/README.md

 * Unit Tests and a test runner of your choice included
 * Application deployed to Heroku
 * Use of Redux for state management
+* Use of CSS preprocessors (PostCSS or SASS) or CSS in JS